 On this date, in 1746, we mark the birth of Absalom Jones.
 He was a Black minister and abolitionist.

 In 1787, Black Christians organized the Free African Society, the first organized Afro-American society, and Absalom Jones and Richard Allen were elected overseers.
-Members of the Society paid monthly dues for the benefit of those in need.
+Members of the Society paid monthly dues to benefit those in need.
 The Society established contact with similar Black groups in other cities.

-Five years later, the Society began to build a church, which was dedicated on July 17, 1794.
-The African Church applied for membership in the Episcopal Diocese of Pennsylvania on the following conditions: 1, that they be received as an organized body; 2, that they have control over their local affairs; 3, that Absalom Jones be licensed as a lay reader, and, if qualified, be ordained as a minister.
+Five years later, the Society began to build a church dedicated to July 17, 1794.
+The African Church applied for membership in the Episcopal Diocese of Pennsylvania on the following conditions: 1, that they are received as an organized body; 2, that they have control over their local affairs; 3, that Absalom Jones be licensed as a lay reader, and, if qualified, be ordained as a minister.
 In October 1794, it was admitted as St. Thomas African Episcopal Church.
 Bishop White ordained Jones as a deacon in 1795 and as a priest on September 21, 1802.

 Jones was a deep preacher.
-He denounced slavery, and warned the oppressors to “clean their hands of slaves.”
+He denounced slavery and warned the oppressors to “clean their hands of slaves.”
 To him, God was the Father who always acted on “behalf of the oppressed and distressed.”
-But it was his constant visiting and mild manner that made him beloved by his own congregation and by the community.
+But it was his constant visiting and mild manner that made him beloved by his congregation and by the community.
 St. Thomas Church grew to over 500 members during its first year.
-Known as “the black Bishop of the Episcopal Church,” Jones was an example of persistent faith in God and in the Church as God’s instrument.
+Known as “the black Bishop of the Episcopal Church,” Jones was an example of persistent faith in God and the Church as God’s instrument.
 He died in 1818.